kiranma72/abdm-docs/content/2-sharing-health-records/push-records/consent-notification.md

 Following are the steps to notify the consent to HIP/HRP :

- **1:** An HIU create a request to obtain a patient's consent to access her health information, as follows:
+ **1:** HIU create a request to obtain a patient's consent to access her health information, as follows:

 Consent request may have follwoing details:
 - User's consent manager ID